Redesigns are tricky.

 Instagram was getting ready to ditch the iconic, endlessly scrollable feed that millions of users grew to love in favor of a ‘horizontally tappable’ navigation similar to IG Stories.

-Well, users freaked out and the changes were scrapped a couple hours later.
+Well, users freaked out and the changes were scrapped a couple of hours later.

 That’s why testing is so important.
 Even if Instagram did release this feature to a larger group of users than they wanted to, the impact was minimal.
 The design team listened for immediate feedback and reverted back to scrolling as soon as they saw how much backlash the new navigation style was receiving.